 Warmest January on record

-One tropical cyclone occurred over the South China Sea and the western North Pacific in the month.
+There was no tropical cyclone over the South China Sea and the western North Pacific in January 2020.

-Details of the issuance and cancellation of various warnings/signals in the month are summarised in Table 1.
+Details of issuances and cancellations of various warnings/signals in January are summarised in Table 1.
 Monthly meteorological figures and departures from normal for January are tabulated in Table 2.